Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

 > aside positive
 > Note that here we are setting an expiration time of 360 minutes for the access tokens to make this lab a little easier (meaning a token will not expire during the entire lab), in a production scenario it would likely be a much shorter expiration time, like 15 minutes.

-### Adding a login endpoint to the API
+#### Adding a login endpoint to the API
-In `app.js` we can now add two endpoints to login and get an access token and a refresh token.
+In `/routes/login.js` we can now add two endpoints; one to login and get an access token, and one to get a refresh token.
 We will check the supplied username and password with the hashed password in our database in the `USERS` table.
 Additionally, we will add an endpoint to get a new access token using the refresh token, in case the access token has expired.
 ```js
 app.post("/login", async (req, res) => {
     if(!req.body.name || !req.body.password ) {